-When it comes to painting screen doors, it will generally depend on the material that it is made of.
+When it comes to the possibility of painting the screen doors, yes, you can.
+But how easy the process will be, what preparation work you need, and what materials you will be using generally depend on the material it is made of.

-But what if you still want to paint your storm door?
-If you do decide to go ahead with it, here are a few tips for you to follow.
+But what if you still want to paint your aluminum-clad storm door?
+If you decide to go ahead, here are a few tips for you to follow.

-Some storm doors come with a factory-applied finish that can be replaced if necessary.
+Some storm doors have a factory-applied finish that can be replaced following the manufacturer’s recommendations.

 Steps for Painting the Storm Door and the Frame